 5.2.2 Statements in affidavits can be considered as verified facts

 Justice Bhushan questioned how the statements in the affidavits could be relied upon as verified facts.
 Justice Bhushan said that at best, the only fact established is that such statements were made in affidavit.

 Sr. Adv.
 Ranjit Kumar pointed to Section 37 of the Indian Evidence Act, 1872, which lists what in the public record is considered a 'relevant fact' in law.
 Sr. Adv.
 Ranjit Kumar also submitted that the affidavits were placed on record after an authority verified the identity and the statements of the persons.
 He added that the persons were all residents of Ayodhya, who had answered a notice published in newspapers.

 Justice Bhushan questioned how statements made under Section 145 of the Code of Criminal Procedure could be relied upon by a civil court.
 Ranjit Kumar cited Section 35 of the Indian Evidence Act, which states that if a public servant or a person in performance of a duty makes an entry that states a fact in a public or official book, register or electronic record, the same is a relevant fact.

 Justice Bobde stated that no court could go into whether the statements made in the affidavits are facts, as none of the persons are available for cross-examination.

-Ranjit Kumar requested the court to draw an inference from the statements, given the absence of any objections to them by other parties.
-He request the court to consider the statements in the affidavits, without regarding them as the gospel truth.
+Sr. Adv.
+Ranjit Kumar requested the court to draw an inference from the statements, given the absence of any objections to the affidavits by other parties.
+He requested the court to simply consider the statements in the affidavits without regarding them as 'the gospel truth'.